Adventurer13/KSP-AdventurersAdditionsEdits/README.md

 ### [Konstruction (includes Akita and Konstruction)](https://github.com/UmbraSpaceIndustries/Konstruction)
 - Modifies `bulkheadProfiles` of a few parts in *Akita* and *Konstruction* to a better size.
+- Adds a couple parts in *Akita* to default categories.

 ### [Modular Computer Package Revived (aka ChromaWorks)](https://github.com/linuxgurugamer/ChromaWorks)
 - Switches the category for a few parts to a different category based on its purpose.